Photo Courtesy of Kodak

 that these values were approximately half of the mean of the

-daily maximum of the observations observed during the last 10-15
+daily maximum of the observations observed during most recent

 Some scientists have stressed that the estimated ozone